Ahmed Yasin (footballer): Return to AIK

 In January 2018, Yasin returned to AIK, on first appearance helped in win team, scored goal against Syrianska in Svenska Cupen.

 Al Khor

 On 29 July 2018, Yasin signed for Qatari club Al-Khor until end December 2018.
 He was there to replace the injured Madson.
 He made his debut on 4 August in the QSL round one game against Al-Arabi.

 He left the club in December 2018 after 14 games and 1 goal.

 Return to Häcken

 On 29 January 2019 it was confirmed, that Yasin had re-joined BK Häcken on a one-year contract.

 Denizlispor

 On 19 January 2021 it was announced that Yasin was going to Turkey and will play for Denizlispor.
 He signed a contract until 2022, with one more year option.

 Return to Örebro

 On 20 August 2021, Yasin returned to Örebro, while rehabbing from an injury.

 Al-Kholood

 On 31 December 2022, Yasin joined Saudi First Division club Al-Kholood.
+In his second season at the club, Yasin made 34 appearances and scored eight goals helping the club earn promotion to the Pro League for the first time in their history.

+Second Return to Örebro

+On 15 July 2024, Yasin returned to Örebro.